 Route InformationFor the standard route from Lobdell Lake (a double hike of Mount Patterson and Wheeler Peak), once at the lake, take the road along the top side (east side) of the lake.
 The road follows the Desert Creek for a mile or so until it turns up towards the mountains.
 After the road turns up, it is about 3.7 miles to Mount Patterson.
 2600' is gained from the lake.
 Once close to the summit of Mount Patterson, Wheeler Peak finally comes into view.
 It does not appear daunting, and it definitely is not too difficult.
 It is a 2.1 mile trek from summit to summit.
 People often leave their packs at Mount Patterson to lighten the load for the 4.2 mile round trip side hike to Wheeler Peak.

 All told, hiking both peaks via this approach requires a hike of 14 1/4 miles and an elevation gain of about 3700' total.
 In my opinion the longer route is well worth the extra distance from the alternative route described in the "Getting There" section.
 This is because Lobdell Lake is gorgeous, and this approach allows hikers to see the entire range and experience the majesty of this area in one long day.
+The route is pretty straightforward and despite the long distance, the existence of mining roads makes the trek pretty easy overall.
+Doing the entire hike in 7-8 hours from Lobdell Lake is probably quite reasonable for most hikers.

 Red TapeThe Sweetwater Range is located mostly within the Humboldt-Toiyabe National Forest.
 No permits are required, except for campfires, which may be subject to seasonal restrictions.